* 10-year U.S. debt yield at lowest since May

 * World FX rates tmsnrt.rs/2egbfVh

-LONDON, June 9 (Reuters) - World stock prices teetered near record highs on Wednesday, while U.S. bond yields touched their lowest levels in a month, as investors bet the Federal Reserve is some way off tapering its economic stimulus.
+LONDON/TOKYO, June 9 (Reuters) - World stock prices teetered near record highs on Wednesday, while U.S. bond yields touched their lowest levels in a month, as investors bet the Federal Reserve is some way off from tapering its economic stimulus.

-The 10-year U.S. debt yield, on the other hand, hit a fresh month low for the second day running, reaching 1.503% and down from a 14-month peak hit in March of 1.776%.
+The 10-year U.S. debt yield, on the other hand, hit a fresh month low for the second day running, reaching 1.504% and down a quarter of a percentage point from a 14-month peak hit in March.

 U.S. payrolls data last Friday showed hiring did not grow as fast as economists had expected, despite increasing signs of a labour shortage.